Leg exercises

 Steps:

-1. Sit on a bench and place a barbell across your thighs, just above the knees.
+1. Sit on the floor on your toes and place a barbell on your shoulders.

 Precautions: